 You need to update your content and your website from time to time.
 This is where our suggestion 3.
 Editorial Calendar comes in handy.

-You need to plan your next content marketing strategy once you are halfway done with the previous one.
+You must plan your next content marketing strategy once you are halfway done with the previous one.

-The change of design and interface you experience on the websites for brands such as Zara, Sephora, and H&M are not created overnight.
+The change of design and interface you experience on brands such as Zara, Sephora, and H&M websites are not created overnight.

 The marketing teams plan their content according to the new collection or upcoming events like the Christmas months before.

-Hence, to create relevant content and brand reputation in the market you need to come up with impactful content consistently.
+Hence, to create relevant content and a brand reputation in the market, you must consistently create impactful content.

 8. Opt For Native Advertising

-This notion is debatable for a few brands but all-in-all Native Ads are a great source of attracting leads and potential consumers.
+This notion is debatable for a few brands, but Native Ads are a great source of attracting leads and potential consumers.

-To give a brief, native advertising is paid promotion of your brand on various digital platforms.
+To summarize, native advertising is paid promotion of your brand on various digital platforms.

 For instance, the small yellow icon at the start of a link on Google that says ‘AD’ is a paid promotion.
 Chances are you have clicked on an ad link a million times.

-Instagram also promotes paid posts and stories which you might have engaged with a lot of times.
+Instagram also promotes paid posts and stories you might have often engaged with.